lesliechung88/edgexfoundry-k8s/README.md

 then unload on normal k8s nodes host:
 ./uninstall-edgex-node.sh

+## Package release
+Finally, you can package it into a * .tar.gz and publish it.

-## Download the prepared installation package
+# Download the prepared installation package
 下载安装包edgexfoundry fuji版
 [edgex-fuji-k8s_standard_1.1.0.tar.gz](http://edgexfoundry.net/discuz/forum.php?mod=viewthread&tid=75&extra=page%3D1)